Why Visit Fort Myers and Sanibel

 A thriving city rich in history and nature, serves as gateway to a stretch of islands known for their white-sand beaches, bird life and recreational opportunities.

 The city hugs the shores of the wide Caloosahatchee River, which created the town and levered its importance during the Seminole Wars.
-Since the early 1800s, settlers and visitors of fame and wealth came to the Fort Myers area, most notably light bulb inventor Thomas A. Edison, who built his home, laboratory and botanical gardens between the river and McGregor Boulevard, the town's most celebrated drive, thanks to Edison.
+Since the early 1800s, settlers and visitors of fame and wealth came to the Fort Myers and Sanibel area, most notably light bulb inventor Thomas A. Edison, who built his home, laboratory and botanical gardens between the river and McGregor Boulevard, the town's most celebrated drive, thanks to Edison.
 He lined the old road with stately royal palms that remain a signature today.
 His contributions to the city (he also plugged Fort Myers into electricity) are celebrated on his birthday every February with the Edison Festival of Light Pageant, culminating in a nighttime parade.

 Edison eventually persuaded his friend Henry Ford, of automobile fame, to purchase the house next door and both homes are open today to inform visitors of local history, along with other historic museums and sites.
 One of the area's most unusual historic attractions, Koreshan State Historic Site, memorializes a turn-of-the-20th-century utopian cult that brought culture to the wilderness.
 It is located in Estero in the vicinity of Florida's youngest state university, Florida Gulf Coast University, located in Fort Myers.